1. I never have tried a wig before, how can I start?

-Got2b is NOT the only glue for lace wigs, there’re some other glues like Esha, Bold Hold, Ghost Bond, and more.
+Got2b is NOT the only glue for lace wigs.
+There are other glues such as Esha, Bold Hold, Ghost Bond, and more.

-Do some research to choose the best fit glue for yourself for different occasions, as different glue has different usage, for example, if you need to do a lot of exercises, then the Got2b spray will not be adhesive enough.
+Do some research to choose the best-fitting glue for yourself for different occasions, as different glue types have different uses.
+For example, if you need to do a lot of exercises, then the Got2b spray will not be adhesive enough.

 We introduced 5 different wig types of glue in the second paragraph of this article https://www.evawigs.com/blog/how-to-avoid-losing-your-edges-while-wearing-a-lace-wig.html

-Swiss lace is a thinner, delicate and completely see-through lace, it was originally used to make laces for royalty.
+Swiss lace is a thinner, more delicate and completely see-through lace, it was originally used to make lace for royalty.
 It is a more invisible lace, so if you want a very natural hairline, choose Swiss lace.